varfco/help/nl_NL/profile.index.md

 Dit is ook de plaats waar je clients maakt om de API te gebruiken.

-Lees meer over de API in de [officiële documentatie](https://firefly-iii.readthedocs.io/en/latest/api/start.html)
+Read more about the API in the [official documentation](https://docs.firefly-iii.org/api/api).